Working Holiday Visa

 Live in one location or travel cross-country

-you're mostly interested in studying because Student Visa permits you to work and study in Australia the duration of your course
+You're mostly interested in studying because a Student Visa permits you to work and study in Australia for the duration of your course

-you wish to work more than 6 months then you might consider a Student Visa which allows you to work 40h per fortnight.
+You wish to work more than 6 months for one employer then you might consider a Student Visa which allows you to work 40h per fortnight.

 Working Holiday Visa Requirements